-NOTE: Before opening any refrigeration system, EPA regulations require refrigerant in system to be captured for safe disposal.
+NOTE: Before opening any refrigeration system, capture refrigerant in system for safe disposal.

 NOTE: Do not use captured or recycled refrigerant in Amana units.
-Captured or recycled refrigerant voids all Amana and/or compressor manufacturer's warranties.
+Captured or recycled refrigerant voids any Amana and/or compressor manufacture's warranty.

 When a compressor burns out, high temperature causes the refrigerant, oil, and motor insulation to decompose, forming acids and sludge.